Understanding HOA special assessments and special assessment taxes

 What are HOA special assessments?

-HOA special assessments differ from a special assessment tax since it is implemented through the HOA.
+HOA special assessments differ from special assessment taxes since it is implemented through the HOA.
 It refers to a specific sum of money that every property owner within an HOA-run community must pay for essential upgrades or repairs.
 These assessments are usually one-time fees that cater to necessary repairs, alterations, or capital improvement projects.

 If your HOA has recently announced special assessments, it is understandable to be worried.
 Typically, these assessments are implemented to handle unforeseen expenses that arise within the development.